mschmidty/bio_notes/r/_posts/2018-12-11-classifying_high_res_aerial_images_part2.md

 | PJ | 0 | 78 | 203 | 8 | 24 | 688 | 139218 | 708 | 0.012126845813790088 |
 | Sage | 0 | 247 | 1091 | 108 | 9 | 4 | 318 | 15315 | 0.10396676807863325 |

-The most difficult divisions for the random forests was between Black sage and sage.
+The most difficult divisions for the random forests was between "Black_Sage" and "Sage".
 Which makes a lot of sense.
-About 6.3% of the time Sage was classified as black_sage, out of a total error of 10%, and about 8.7% of the time black_sage was classified as Sage, out of a total error of 16%.
+About 6.3% of the time Sage was classified as Black_Sage, out of a total error of 10%, and about 8.7% of the time "Black_Sage" was classified as Sage, out of a total error of 16%.

-### Making Improvements
+### Making Improvements (Iterate or Die)

 **Class Size:** Obviously, I need to improve the class balance.
-I think the best way to do this is to both draw more training polygons in those classes with less (black_sage, sage and other_shrub) coverage.
+I think the best way to do this is to both draw more training polygons in those classes with less (black_sage, sage and other_shrub) coverage and two add a balancing step in the script.
+Which brings me to `sampsize()`.

 **Sample Size** I also need to take advantage of randomForest's ability to manage sample size with `sampsize()`.
 I have had a hard time automating the sample size to be used in the function so that I don't have to find the smallest class and then manually put in that number as many times as there are classes.
 For instance if I had five classes and the minimum class size was 500 pixels I would need to set sampsize to be `sampsize(500,500,500,500,500)`.
-I need to figure this out.
+Or I could sample the combined training set by randomly sampling pixels before I run random forests.

 **Segmentation** - I still think segmentation has a role to play in this classification process, but my first attempt at segmentation was a complete failure.
 I need to find a tutorial on classification before I can make any improvement.